djtjwillia/dogfiles/README.md

 ![hank the cowdog](http://2.bp.blogspot.com/-qsXKNYQ4xZc/TpfFkRYfcqI/AAAAAAAALbY/h8tydti83oA/s1600/hankthecowdog.gif)

 ## Setup

-1. Install [oh-my-zsh](https://ohmyz.sh/#install), if it isn't already.
-It can be installed via curl.
-Refer to the linked documentation for more installation details.
+1. Make sure the init script is exectuable:
     ```shell
-    sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
+    chmod +x ./init.sh
     ```

-2. Install [Brew](https://docs.brew.sh/Installation), if it isn't already.
-It can be installed via curl.
-Refer to the linked documentation for more installation details.

-    ```shell
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-    ```

-3. Install the init script.
+2. Run the init script
-   (This will run brew bundle, the dotfiles setup, and setup vscode).

-    ```shell
-    chmod +x ./scripts/init.sh
-    ```
+    This command will do the following:
+      - install [oh-my-zsh](https://ohmyz.sh/#install) if it is not installed
+      - install [Brew](https://docs.brew.sh/Installation) if it is not installed
+      - run brew bundle
+      - setup dotfiles
+      - configure vscode

     To test out the scripts without overwriting existing dotfiles
     ```shell
-    ./scripts/init.sh -t;
+    ./init.sh -t;
     ```
     To run brew bundle, deploy the scripts to the home directory, and setup vscode
     ```shell
-    ./scripts/init.sh
+    ./init.sh
     ```

 ## Usage